Reducing bioassay parallelism failures through better LOQ methodologies

 - The responses are normally distributed.

-- They follow a dose-response curve – in the examples in this blog, this is a linear model, but it could just as well be a four-parameter logistic.
+- They follow a dose-response curve (in these examples, a linear model, but it could also be a four-parameter logistic).

-Note that these assumptions apply to all the responses – both those above and those below the LOQ – it’s just that the values of the responses below the LOQ are unknown.
-These assumptions also answer the two questions about the LOQs we asked above:
+These assumptions apply to all responses, both above and below the LOQ.
+The responses below the LOQ are unknown, but their distribution and dose dependence are still governed by the same model assumptions.
+These assumptions also answer the two questions raised above:

-- How much higher should the responses be at higher doses?
-Answer: they should increase according to the dose-response curve.
+- How much higher should responses be at higher doses?
+They should increase according to the dose-response curve.

-- How should the LOQs be spread out?
-Answer: according to a normal distribution, with the same standard deviation as the other responses.
+- How should LOQs be spread out?
+According to a normal distribution with the same standard deviation as the other responses.

-Given these assumptions, Tobit analysis then calculates the most likely values of the parameters – for a linear model, the slope and the intercept – given the responses above the LOQ, the doses at which the LOQs are present, and how many LOQs there are at each dose.
+Given these assumptions, Tobit analysis calculates the most likely values of the model parameters given the responses above the LOQ, the doses at which LOQs occur, and how many LOQs are present at each dose.

-… we used simulations to look into how the Tobit method compares to the substitution method.
-One of our more interesting results is shown in the figure below.
-This shows how many of the simulated assays passed a parallelism test.
-When the relative potency is near 100%, there are very few LOQs in the simulations, and all three methods give similar results: nearly all the simulated assays pass the parallelism test.
-But for less potent test samples, there is a clear difference between the methods: Tobit analysis gives a much higher pass rate for the parallelism test than the substitution method.
+In our paper, we used simulations to compare Tobit analysis with the substitution method.
+One of the more interesting results is shown below.
+When relative potency is near 100%, there are very few LOQs and all methods give similar results.
+But for less potent test samples, Tobit analysis gives a much higher pass rate for the parallelism test than the substitution method.